carvel-dev/imgpkg/docs/basic-workflow.md

 that the ImagesLock file (`/tmp/simple-app-bundle/.imgpkg/images.yml`) was not modified.

 If imgpkg had been able to find all images that were referenced in the lock file in the new registry, then it would update that lock file to point to the new location.
-In other words, instead of having to reach out to the public docker registry, imgpkg will update your lock file with the new registry address for future reference.
+In other words, instead of having to reach out to the public registry, imgpkg will update your lock file with the new registry address for future reference.

 See what happens to the lock file if you run the same pull command after copying the referenced image to your local registry!